- PLB501 - Curation of Collections

 - PLB554 - Evolution Seminar

-(Same as ANTH 554, MBMB 554) Advanced topics in evolutionary biology including genetics & development, evolutionary ecology, phylogeny, paleontology, biogeography, population genetics, molecular ecology, speciation, molecular evolution, and macroevolution.
+(Same as ANTH 554, ZOOL 554) Advanced topics in evolutionary biology including genetics & development, evolutionary ecology, phylogeny, paleontology, biogeography, population genetics, molecular ecology, speciation, molecular evolution, and macroevolution.
 Topics will vary each semester.
 Seminar format group discussions and student presentations.
 Graded S/U. Special approval needed from the instructor.

 Credit Hours: 1